SouthernMade/beacon-toolkit/README.md

 ## Detecting

 The default UUID is searched for on all major/minors.
 The first beacon detected is displayed.
+You can use my [pi-beacon configuration](https://github.com/jramos/raspbian-ua-netinst-conf#pi-beacon) to convert a Raspberry Pi into an iBeacon that broadcasts the default UUID.

 ## Transmitting

-The default UUID is transmitted with `00` for major and minor.
+The default UUID is broadcast with `00` for major and minor.
+You can use another iOS device running this app to detect the beacon.
+A combination of `hcitool lescan` and `hcidump --raw` can also be used to detect the beacon.